Why Compassion Matters

 Compassion and the Creative Life

-Creative practice—whether it’s painting, writing, sculpting, knitting, dancing, or singing—can be deeply transformative.
-So long as the inner critic doesn’t hijack the process.
+Creative practice, whether it’s painting, writing, sculpting, knitting, dancing, or singing, can be deeply transformative, so long as the inner critic doesn’t hijack the process.

-How many times have you sat down to write or draw, only to hear that familiar message:
+If you have tried to reconnect with your creativity, how many times have you sat down to write or draw, only to hear that familiar message:

 “This isn’t good enough.
 You’re wasting your time.”